druid-io/druid-io.github.io/druid-powered.md

 entertainment network.
 It uses Druid analytics both to optimize user experiences and to guide the evolution of its product.

+## Streamlyzer

+Streamlyzer uses Druid as a next generation online video analytics for online video companies or publishers.
+Streamlyzer is gathering information from real end-users of our customers and provides visualized real-time analytics in dashboard showing how video contents are delivered and how end-users are experiencing the streaming service.

 ## YeahMobi

 YeahMobi uses Druid to power a dashboard used for ad-tech analytics such as impression and conversion tracking, unique IP statistics, and aggregating metrics such as costs and revenues.